amunamun07/major_project/README.md

-# Major Project 4: Insights and Prediction of Growing Suitable Crop
+# Major Project: Insights and Prediction of Growing Suitable Crop

 Agriculture makes the people less dependent on foreign countries as it provides food and also provides income to the farmers and revenue to the government.
 This project is initiated to help these farmers with suggestions about the best crop that can be grown in their land.